stevedonovan/LuaRocksTools/api/readme.md

 ## Experimental LuaRocks API

-These functions encapsulate the querying interface of LuaRocks as available through the `show`, `list` and `search` commands.
+These functions encapsulate the querying interface of LuaRocks as available through the `show`, `list`, `search` and `install` commands.
 Patterns are interpreted in the same way as in the LuaRocks `list` command.

 ### list

     function list(pattern,version,flags)
+    function list_map(pattern,version,flags)

-By default, it gets all information using a non-exact search; it will return a table containing the following entries:
+By default, it gets all information using a non-exact search; it will return a list of tables containing the following entries:

 First, basic information: